 Knowing how to get rid of fire ants in your garden is important because these ants are always on the prowl for solid food for their larvae.
-There are actually numerous ways to learn how to get rid of fire ants.
-Fire ants do not actually eat solid food, but they take any solid food back to the mound where larvae eat and then liquefy the remains for adult ants to eat.
-Because fire ants are always on the lookout for new foods this is why it is necessary to learn how to get rid of fire ants.
+There are numerous ways to learn how to get rid of fire ants.
+Fire ants do not eat solid food, but they take any solid food back to the mound where larvae eat and then liquefy the remains for adult ants to eat.
+Because fire ants are always on the lookout for new foods, this is why it is necessary to learn how to get rid of fire ants.
 Fire ants not only pose harm to your garden, but their presence poses an annoyance to gardeners and families.
-Fire ants thrive mostly in warmer climates and because they so numerous across the United States many simply do not know how to get rid of fire ants.
+Fire ants thrive mostly in warmer climates and because of they so numerous across the United States many simply do not know how to get rid of fire ants.

 The first step in learning how to get rid of fire ants is to buy bait and lay it around the garden.
 You can find any ant bait at your local hardware or grocery shop.
 Tread carefully since ant bait can seep underground and possibly infect the roots.
 If you want to learn how to get rid of ants the natural way, look for boric acid in grocery stores, usually sold under the name Borax, and mix with organic sugar.
 Place in a bowl and sprinkle around the garden.
 The sugar will attract the ants while the acidity from the boric acid will kill any larvae along with adults that consume the concoction.
 The ants will take the bait and bring it back to the colony, destroying the mound from within.
-If you want to destroy the mound from the outside, simply boil a pot of water and pour over any ant mound.
-Another alternative in learning how to get rid of fire ants is making tobacco tea.
-Simply dip any snuff of tobacco in water and let it sit over night.
+If you want to destroy the mound from the outside, simply boil a pot of water and pour over an ant mound.
+Another alternative to learning how to get rid of fire ants is making tobacco tea.
+Simply dip any snuff of tobacco in water and let it sit overnight.
 The water will absorb the tobacco properties.
-Get rid of the tobacco and pour the liquid over any ant mound.
+Get rid of the tobacco and pour the liquid over an ant mound.
 To finish the job, sprinkle baby powder over the ant mound to keep ants away for good.
 The powder will dry out the mount, making it hard for larvae and ants to make a good home.
 To make sure that ants never return, lay some spearmint around your garden since ants are repelled by the aroma.
 For high infestations, laying spearmint in concentrated areas will turn ants away from any garden.

-If you want to learn how to get rid of fire ants then you have to look for mounds on the side of lawns and if you see a line of fire ants then follow the trail and see if it leads to a amount mound you may have missed.
+If you want to learn how to get rid of fire ants, then you have to look for mounds on the side of lawns and if you see a line of fire ants then follow the trail and see if it leads to an amount mound you may have missed.
 When it comes to learning how to get rid of ants, it is always best to use natural methods since you do not want harmful chemicals getting on your plants.
 Ants are smart creatures with a complex network and social structure, but they are aggressive when it comes to biting, and they can easily destroy a garden.